 Hydrate proactively

-It is important to understand that thirst is not a good mechanism to tell you you need to drink water.
+It is important to understand that thirst is not a reliable indicator that you need to drink water.
 If you feel thirsty, you are already on your way to becoming dehydrated.

 Hydration strategy: